 Hi, I’m Guang Shi (时光).
-I’m currently a postdoctoral fellow at University of Texas at Austin.
+I’m currently a postdoctoral fellow working with Dr. Kenneth S Schweizer at the University of Illinois at Urbana-Champaign.
 I work on developing physical models (both theoretical and computational) for living system.
-Currently, my research focuses on the physical modelling of chromatin folding and molecular motors.
+Currently, my research focuses on the theoretical and computational study of biomolecular condenstates.

 - How do the chromosomes fold and move in the conﬁned space of cell nucleus?